esphome/esphome-docs/esphomeyaml/components/time.rst

 .. note::

     To use the automatic timezone detection you will need to have the python ``tzlocal`` package installed.
-    If you're running this as a HassIO add-on or with the official esphomeyaml docker image, it should already be installed.
+    If you're running this as a Hass.io add-on or with the official esphomeyaml docker image, it should already be installed.
 Otherwise you need to install it using ``pip2 install tzlocal``.

 Use In Lambdas